maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | 50–64     |   12,288 |     22.36% |
 | 65+       |   16,923 |     30.79% |

-Patients aged 65 and older represented the largest group.
+Patients aged 65 and older were the largest group.

 ### 10. Monthly Admission Trends

-The original monthly trend covered **61 calendar months**, from May 2019 through May 2024.
+The admission dates range from **May 8, 2019 through May 7, 2024**, covering portions of 61 calendar months.

-May 2019 and May 2024 were incomplete months:

-* First admission date: May 6, 2019
-* Last admission date: May 31, 2024

-These incomplete periods were excluded from the corrected monthly trend to prevent misleading comparisons.
+May 2019 and May 2024 were incomplete months.
+They were excluded from the corrected monthly comparison to prevent misleading decreases caused by partial data.

-For complete months:
+For complete months from June 2019 through April 2024:

 * Average monthly admissions: approximately **917**
 * Highest monthly total: **August 2020 — 1,003 admissions**